 The Amusements of the People was an article written by Charles Dickens exploring the theatre.
 It was first published in the first edition of Dickens own weekly magazine Household Words on 30 March, 1850.
-The theatre described in the article is now the Old Vic, located near Waterloo Station.
+The theatre described in the article is now the Old Vic, located near Waterloo Station in London.
 It originally opened as the Royal Coburg in 1818.
-In 1833 it was renamed the Royal Victoria in honour of young Princess.
-Dickens subsequently wrote another article also called The Amusements of the People, published in the third edition of Household Words on 13 April, 1850 which describes a visit to The Britannia, a popular saloon theatre in London’s east-end and at the time the largest in the capital..
+In 1833 it was renamed the Royal Victoria in honour of the young royal Princess (and later Queen).
+Dickens subsequently wrote another article also called The Amusements of the People, published in the third edition of Household Words on 13 April, 1850 which describes a visit to The Britannia, a popular saloon theatre in London’s east-end and at the time the largest in the capital.
 The following is a reproduction of the first article Dickens wrote entitled The Amusements of the People.
 Click here to view the second article.

 THE AMUSEMENTS OF THE PEOPLE.

 As one half of the world is said not to know how the other half lives, so it maybe affirmed that the upper half of the world neither knows nor greatly cares how the lower half amuses itself.
 Believing that it does not care, mainly because it does not know, we purpose occasionally recording a few facts on this subject.

 The general character of the lower class of dramatic amusements is a very significant sign of a people, and a very good test of their intellectual condition.
 We design to make our readers acquainted in the first place with a few of our experiences under this head in the metropolis.